Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 Grasses

 With more than 70 species identified, grasses are the largest category of plant species in Jim Corbett National Park.
-They live in a variety of environments, particularly chairs.
-They consist of Kansi, Themeda arundinacea, Baib or Bhabar, Narkul, Tiger Grass, Khus Khus, and Spear Grass, all of which have appeared, sharp blades that stick to clothing and pierce the skin.
+However, they live in a variety of environments, particularly chaurs.
+They consist of Kansi, Themeda arundinacea, Baib or Bhabar, Narkul, Tiger Grass, Khus Khus, and Spear Grass.
+All of these have sharp blades that stick to clothing and pierce the skin.

 Bamboo

 Experience the splendor of nature on your upcoming holiday with a Jim Corbett Safari.
-The diversity of flora and fauna can be seen in Jim Corbett, Uttarakhand.
-The jungle has its beauty, where you feel best, even isolated, staying at your cottage and eyeing its magnificence.
+Jim Corbett, Uttarakhand, is home to diverse flora and fauna.
+The jungle has its beauty, and you can feel best, even isolated, staying at your cottage and admiring its magnificence.
 If you wish to visit Jim Corbett National Park, Indian Visit has your back.
 Plan your tour with us and customize it to your preference.

 Leave A Comment